dgraph-io/dgraph/wiki/content/deploy/index.md

 * `/state` Information about the nodes that are part of the cluster.
 Also contains information about size of predicates and groups they belong to.
+* `/removeNode?id=idx&group=gid` Used to remove dead node from the quorum, takes node id and group id as query param.

 ## Config
 {{% notice "note" %}}